Gabby O'Sullivan

-Gabby O'Sullivan (born 21 March 1994) is an Australian rules footballer playing for the Fremantle Football Club in the AFL Women's.
+Gabrielle O'Sullivan (born 21 March 1994) is an Australian rules footballer playing for the Fremantle Football Club in the AFL Women's.
 She is also a former basketball player.

 Basketball career

 O'Sullivan made her debut in the State Basketball League (SBL) in 2011 for the Perth Redbacks.
 In 2013, she moved to the United States to play college basketball for the College of Coastal Georgia (CCGA).
 She spent three seasons at CCGA, graduating in 2016.
 During this time, she continued to play in the SBL for the Redbacks.
 In 2017, she joined the Perry Lakes Hawks and won an SBL championship.
 Her final season in the SBL with the Hawks came in 2019.